Muzammal-Naseer/starter-academic/content/authors/admin/_index.md

 I received my Ph.D. degree from Australian National University, Australia in 2020.
 My thesis was about "Novel Concepts and Designs for Adversarial Attacks and Defenses“.
 I am a researcher scientist at MBZUAI, UAE.

- My research focuses on developing AI-based agents with robust perception with language-guided multi-modal learning, self-supervised learning for spatial and temporal modeling, out-of-domain generalization, AI security, and privacy-preserving.
+ My research focuses on developing AI-based agents with robust perception with language-guided multi-modal learning, self-supervised learning for spatial and temporal modeling, out-of-distribution generalization, AI security, and privacy-preserving.
 My research includes applications for robot navigation, tracking, and scene understanding with recognition, detection, and segmentation.